Writer, Philosopher, Teacher, Skater

 I'm a philosopher and writer.
 I have a PhD in philosophy from New York University and a BA in philosophy from UC Berkeley.
+My work has been published in a variety of places, including McSweeney's, Philosophers' Imprint, The Philosophical Quarterly, The Journal of Aesthetics and Art Criticism, and Penguin Books.
 I'm an Assistant Professor in the Department of Philosophy at the University of San Diego.

 I'm also a former professional rollerblader and have traveled the globe skating in numerous demos, shows, and competitions, including the ESPN X Games (1998-2000).
 I invented several tricks and am considered an early founder and proponent of a style of skating called “mushroom blading”.